seapagan/seapagan/README.md

 Those days are way past now and I have returned to coding as a way of life.
 I am fascinated with new technologies and continuously want to learn more and more.

-My current languages of choice are Python, HTML/CSS etc, Javascript (specifically React though I also perversely enjoy vanilla JS) and Ruby.
+My current languages of choice are Python, HTML/CSS etc, React, Vanilla Javascript and Ruby (though I spend less time using the latter these days sadly).

 I'm also trying to improve my Frontend skills using the [Frontend Mentor](https://www.frontendmentor.io) challenges.
 These will be stored in a GitHub Organization I created specifically for this purpose, to keep the noise down in my main account.
 Find them [here](https://github.com/seapagan-fem).